vardaansinha/FastPages/_posts/2022-12-10-extraworkgroup5.md

 ---
 toc: true
 layout: post
-description: Extra Research: Sections 9-11
+description: Extra Research Sections 9-11
 categories: [markdown]
-title: Extra Research: Sections 9-11
+title: Extra Research Sections 9-11
 ---

 Based on some additional research on the binary searching algorithm, I found out that this method is used in many other different programming languages as well, not JUST Python.